ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

 #### Statistically-Minded Plots

-The other great advantage of seaborn is that seaborn has some built-in plots that matplotlib does not.
+The other big advantage of seaborn is that seaborn has some built-in plots that matplotlib does not.
 Most of these can eventually be replicated by hacking away at matplotlib, but they're not built in and require much more code.
 These include [facet plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.FacetGrid.html) and [regression plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.regplot.html).
 These two plots are two examples of those that take much longer to create with matplotlib; the regression plot does a regression line, confidence interval, and a scatter plot!

-Making plots in seaborn also generally match your intuition for what the syntax would be.
+Making plots in seaborn also generally matches your intuition for what the syntax would be.
 For example, to make a barchart with confidence intervals, you can run the following code (having loaded the tips dataset with `tips = sns.load_dataset("tips")`):

 ```
 barplot = sns.barplot(x = "day", y = "total_bill", data = tips, order = ["Thur", "Fri", "Sat", "Sun"])